U.S. Gulf of Mexico oil, gas producers begin restarting after Barry

 There was 1.3 million barrels per day (bpd) of oil production off line in the U.S.-regulated areas of the Gulf of Mexico on Monday, about 80,000 barrels less than on Sunday, according to the U.S. Bureau of Safety and Environmental Enforcement (BSEE).

-Workers also were returning to the more than 280 production platforms evacuated.
+Workers also were returning to the more than 280 production platforms that had been evacuated.
 It can take several days for full production to be resumed after a storm leaves the Gulf of Mexico.

-Anadarko Petroleum (APC.N), BHP Group (BHP.AX) and Chevron (CVX.N) on Monday said they had begun returning staff to evacuated platforms and were in the process of restoring operations.
+Anadarko Petroleum, BHP Group, Chevron and Royal Dutch Shell on Monday said they had begun returning staff to evacuated platforms and were in the process of restoring operations.

+“Redeployment and crew-change flights to some of our assets have begun now that weather conditions in the Gulf and onshore have improved,” said Shell spokeswoman Cynthia Babski.
+Three Shell platforms remained shut and another at limited production on Monday, she added.

-Barry went ashore in central Louisiana as a category one hurricane with at least 74 miles per hour (119 km per hour) on Saturday after emerging into the Gulf from Florida earlier in the week.
-On Monday, it was a tropical depression and dropping up to four inches (10 cm) of rain on Arkansas on Monday.
+Barry came ashore in central Louisiana as a category one hurricane with at least 74-mile-per-hour (119-km-per-hour) winds on Saturday after emerging into the gulf from Florida earlier in the week.
+By late Monday afternoon, it was a post-tropical cyclone and dropping up to 4 inches (10 cm) of rain on Arkansas.

 In its wake, offshore natural gas production in the Gulf of Mexico was down 61%, or 1.7 billion cubic feet per day (cfd), on Monday, BSEE said.

-Most refineries in southeast Louisiana kept running through the storm except for Phillips 66’s (PSX.N) 253,600 bpd Alliance, Louisiana, refinery, which the company began restarting on Monday.
+Most refineries in southeastern Louisiana kept running through the storm except for Phillips 66’s 253,600-bpd Alliance, Louisiana, refinery, which the company began restarting on Monday.

 The Alliance refinery was shut on Friday due to the threat of flooding and a mandatory evacuation order in Plaquemines Parish, where the refinery is located along the Mississippi River.

-Reporting by Erwin Seba in Houston; Editing by Matthew Lewis and Alistair Bell
+Reporting by Erwin Seba in Houston; Editing by Matthew Lewis, Alistair Bell and Jonathan Oatis